 ORT America regional operations and chapters throughout the U.S. are driving forces for raising funds and awareness of ORT accomplishments worldwide.
 Whether organized by geographic area, gender, industry or specific interests, chapters advance the ORT mission and provide opportunities for like-minded individuals to support quality education and the local Jewish community.

 The Atlanta region is comprised of many local chapters and over 1,500 members who raise over $400,000 annually to benefit ORT programs across the globe.
 A large percentage of contributions from Atlanta funds the programs of World ORT Kadima Mada (Science Journey) in Israel, which provides outstanding STEM education, infrastructure and training to disadvantaged citizens in peripheral areas of the country.
 Kadima Mada provides relevant instruction for students to obtain knowledge and skills for careers in an increasingly higher-tech society and strengthens the fabric of Israel.
 The Atlanta region also supports the other priority funding projects of ORT America, including educational programs in the former Soviet Union, international educational networking programs and other activities.

 The Atlanta region creates social connections in the local Jewish community through its frequent programs and events.
 Many of our members have been ORT supporters for over two decades, and we also sponsor a Next Generation group, comprised of younger individuals (ages 25-45) who support our work and may be interested in future leadership positions.

 These are just some of the ways you can become involved.
 We welcome your support:

-- Come to our monthly programs.
-We host a wide variety of activities such as lectures, brunches, concerts, plays and more.
+- Come to our events.
+We host a wide variety of fun and educational activities for all ages.

-- If you’re 25 to 45, join Next Gen for regular meetings at nice locations to discuss new ideas and future events.
+- If you’re 25 to 45, join Next Gen for happy hours and programs to meet people and discuss new ideas and future events.